GitBucket: The Lightweight, Self-Hosted GitHub Clone

 Conclusion

 GitBucket is an outstanding project that knows exactly what it wants to be: the Honda Civic of self-hosted Git servers.
 It’s reliable, efficient, and provides everything you need for the core task of code collaboration without the cost or complexity of a luxury SUV.
+Now well over a decade old and still shipping regular updates in 2026 — including meaningful editor and security improvements over the past year — it’s matured without losing the simplicity that made it worth choosing in the first place.
 For individuals and teams who want a private, no-fuss Git server that “just works,” GitBucket is not just an alternative; it’s often the best possible choice.